Oracle-Efficient Online Learning and Auction Design

 The aforementioned results establish a reduction from online optimization to offline optimization.
-When the offline optimization problem can indeed be solved in polynomial time, these results imply that the online optimization problem can also be solved in polynomial time.
-See Corollary~\ref{cor:oracle-ftpl} for the associated runtime.
+Recall that in the oracle-based runtime, each oracle call counts $O(1)$.
+When the offline optimization problem can be solved in polynomial time, these results imply that the online optimization problem can also be solved in (fully) polynomial time.
+The formal statement is in Corollary~\ref{cor:oracle-ftpl}.